bramstein/website/src/index.md

 classes: home
 ---

-<p class="intro">Hello, I'm <strong>Bram Stein</strong>, a web developer working on font serving at Adobe Typekit.
+<p class="intro">Hello, I'm <strong>Bram Stein</strong>, a developer and product manager working at Adobe Typekit.
 I care a lot about web typography and I'm happiest working at the intersection between design and technology.</p>

 Please follow me on Twitter if you like to receive updates on web typography, my libraries, talks, or writing.
-Feel free to also get in touch if you have an idea or a question -- I love collaborating with other people.
+Feel free to get in touch if you have an idea or a question -- I love collaborating and talking with other people.

 <a class="button" href="https://twitter.com/bram_stein">Follow me on Twitter for news and updates</a>